8.10. Growth of Prisons in the United States

 The State Penitentiary for the Eastern District of Pennsylvania, Lithograph by P.S: Duval and Co., 1855.

-Individuals in ESP spent much of their time in their cells, or in their own reflection yards, reading the bible, praying, and always in silence.
+Individuals in ESP spent much of their time in their cells, or their own reflection yards, reading the bible, praying, and always in silence.
 The solitude was also a way to serve penance.
 Shortly after the implementation of ESP, another prison was built in New York, in 1819, named the Auburn prison.
 This prison would become the leader of the second main prison style, the Auburn prison system.
 Many of the facets of the ESP were in the Auburn, save one.
 Auburn utilized a congregate system, which meant that (still in silence) the inmates would gather to do tasks or work.

 Prison Growth in the United States